Wicked Lester: Kiss

 Whereas Wicked Lester's original sound was rooted in varied musical styles, including folk and pop, when Simmons and Stanley decided to recruit new members, they made the decision to focus on a more aggressive and simple style of rock and roll.
-The first new member they added was drummer Peter Criss, who had placed an ad in Rolling Stone.
+The first new member they added was drummer Peter Criss, who had placed an ad in Rolling Stone, in late August or early September 1972.
 The ad stated, "EXPD.
 ROCK & roll drummer looking for orig. grp. doing soft & hard music.
 Peter, Brooklyn."
 The new Wicked Lester, without a recording contract, began a strict and regular regimen of rehearsals.

-In November 1972, the group arranged a showcase with Don Ellis, the Epic Records executive who earlier had rejected Wicked Lester's album.
+In November 1972, the reimagined group (now a trio featuring Simmons, Stanley and Criss) arranged a showcase with Don Ellis, the Epic Records executive who earlier had rejected Wicked Lester's album.
 While one Epic executive, Tom Werman, was impressed by the power and theatrics of this new incarnation of Wicked Lester, Ellis once again turned them down.
 As Ellis was leaving, Peter Criss's brother, who was drunk, vomited on his foot.

 In early December, Paul Stanley placed an ad in The Village Voice stating, "LEAD GUITARIST WANTED with Flash and Ability.
 Album Out Shortly.
 No time wasters please."
-The ad ran for two issues, December 7 and 14, 1972, leading to several audition sessions.
+The ad ran for two issues, December 7 and 14, 1972, leading to several audition sessions including one John Segall who later found fame as Jay Jay French in Twisted Sister.
 One audition was by Paul "Ace" Frehley who showed up wearing different-colored shoes, walked into the room without saying a word, hooked up his guitar and started playing.
-Frehley was asked back for a second audition and was a member of the band by Christmas 1972.
+Frehley was asked back for a second audition and was a member of the band by Christmas 1972 or according to other sources on January 3, 1973.
 Within a few weeks, the group changed its name to Kiss and played their first concert on January 30, 1973.

 Unreleased album

 The recording of Wicked Lester's album, which began in November 1971 at Electric Lady Studios in Greenwich Village, took place over multiple sessions and was finished in July 1972.
 The album was a mixture of original material and covers, showcasing the group's eclectic style.
 Three of the songs recorded for the Wicked Lester album would later resurface as Kiss songs, with varying degrees of similarity.
+Various versions and mixes have made it to bootleg circles, some with Coronel not credited which indicates that Leejack eventually replaced all his guitar parts.

 The chorus of their cover version of The Hollies' "I Wanna Shout" would serve as the inspiration for "Shout It Out Loud" from 1976's Destroyer, although the two songs otherwise bear little similarity.
 Two of the tracks, "Love Her All I Can", written by Paul Stanley, and "She", written by Simmons and Steve Coronel would resurface on 1975's Dressed to Kill.
 "Love Her All I Can" featured similar arrangements in both versions while the Kiss version of "She" lacked the congas and flute of the original.